btrettel/plint/README.md

-# plint: patent claim analyzer/linter
+# plint: patent claim proofreader and analyzer

-Current version: 0.29.0
+Current version: 0.30.0

-plint can analyze a text file containing patent claims for the following:
+plint can proofread and analyze a text file containing patent claims for the following:

 - 112(b) issues, including:
     - [antecedent basis](#antecedent-basis-checking)